plone/plone.app.event/docs/architectural-overview.rst

 The development of plone.app.event was done with following design goals in mind:

-  [a] Encapsulation and independence: All event related code should reside in a seperate package (splitted into other packages, where appropriate).
-Plone should be least dependend on plone.app.event.
-Best would be that one can deinstall this feature completly.
+  [a] Encapsulation and independence: All event related code should reside in a separate package (split into other packages, where appropriate).
+Plone should be least depend on plone.app.event.
+Best would be that one can deinstall this feature completely.

   [b] Dexterity support: plone.app.event should provide Dexterity behaviors, which can be used in Dexterity type.

-  [c] Standards compliancy: the iCalendar / `RFC5545 <http://tools.ietf.org/html/rfc5545>`_ standard is wonderful flexible, so plone.app.event should provide support for it by allowing ical exports.
+  [c] Standards compliance: the iCalendar / `RFC5545 <http://tools.ietf.org/html/rfc5545>`_ standard is wonderful flexible, so plone.app.event should provide support for it by allowing ical exports.
 This is also available for the current ATContentType based implementation, but plone.app.event aims to improve it.
 A future goal is to support CalDAV also.

   [d] Recurring events support based on the RFC5545 standard.